Rick Titus (soccer): Managerial career

 In 2012 Rick Titus would coach the 98 boys youth team at North Mississauga Soccer Club.
 The team would go on to win the Ontario Cup and eventually the Canadian National Championship.
 Also, the 98 boys would also be named the number one sports team at the Mississauga Sports Council banquet.

 In 2007, he gained his first experience in managing at a professional club as an assistant coach for the Toronto Lynx in the USL Premier Development League under Duncan Wilde.
 He later was appointed the head coach for the TFC Academy U14 team, and also a regional scout for the Mississauga/Brampton region.
-In 2016, he became the head coach for North Mississauga SC in League1 Ontario, and was named the head coach for the University of Toronto Mississauga men's team.
+In 2016, he became the head coach for North Mississauga SC in League1 Ontario, and was named the head coach for the UTM Eagles men's team at the University of Toronto Mississauga.
 In 2017, he was appointed the head coach for Masters FA Saints.
 In the 2017 winter season he was appointed head coach for Caribbean Stars AC in the Arena Premier League.
-During the 2021 League 1 Ontario season Titus received a year suspension due to an off-field altercation with match officials.

 In 2019, he replaced Phil Ionadi as head coach for the Mississauga MetroStars in the Major Arena Soccer League.